-My daughter has a good friend named Caleb.
-He has been around our family for the past several years.
-A few years ago he started making observations about our family.
-He told my daughter on several occasions that because the boys are adopted, she doesn't have any "real" brothers.
+When my daughter was a little girl, she had a good friend named Caleb.
+He and his family had been around our family for several years.
+When they were in about the third grade, he started making observations about our family.
+He told my daughter on several occasions that because the boys were adopted, she doesn't have any "real" brothers.
 I overheard these comments and asked him if since the boys aren't real brothers, if I was their fake mom.
 He said, "Well, yeah.
 Kinda."

-I didn't know how to address this with him.
+At the time, I didn't know how to address this with him.
 I then received the book What is Adoption? for review.
-I asked Caleb to read it and if he wouldn't mind submitting his own quick review.
+I asked Caleb to read it and asked if he wouldn't mind submitting his own quick review.

 After spending several minutes reading, he brought the book back to my desk.
 "Caleb," I asked.
 "Has this book changed your mind and feelings on what a real family is and that Jordan's brothers are her brothers?"